CompulsiveComputing/ChatSaver/rev1/prompt.md

  Windows

 ## Tasks
- -Iterate and implement code in/on/for background.js
- -Give code-snippets that user can use to update their files -Find inconsistencies or duplications in current code to update, merge duplicates if functionality is missing from one -Find missing functions detailed in the outline
+ -Iterate & update & deduplicate code where respectively relevant -Give code-snippets that user can use to update their files -Find inconsistencies or duplications in current code to update, merge duplicates if functionality is missing from one -Find missing functions detailed in the outline